jncraton/rebrickable-sqlite/README.md

 # rebrickable-database

-This is set of scripts to import and create a local copy of the Rebrickable database.
+This is set of scripts to create a local copy of the Rebrickable database.
 This uses the CSV downloads provided by Rebrickable, so it is a relatively quick and easy way to create a local copy of all Lego parts and set inventories.

+It includes custom views and indices to make working with this data more efficient.

 ## Getting started